phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-Default is 0, set to 1 to cause NCCL to ignore the job's supplied CPU affinity.
+The default is 0, set to 1 to cause NCCL to ignore the job's supplied CPU affinity.

 NCCL_DEBUG_FILE